letscloud-community/letscloud-openapi-gpt/docs/LETSCOULD_API_DOCUMENTATION.md

 #### Get Snapshot Status

-Retrieve the current build status of a snapshot.
+Get the current build status of a snapshot.
+To find out the slug, you can List All Snapshots.

 **Endpoint:** `GET /snapshots/status/:image-slug`